EricaLinaG/Emacsn/README.md

   - `make stable-update`
   - `make from-hell-remove`

-Add your emacs repo to __profiles.mk__ make it the default.
+Add your emacs repo to __profiles.mk__, make it the default.
-  - Then; Remove dev, stable and test, add-test, reinstall dev and stable.
-    `make dev-remove stable-remove test-remove add-test dev stable`
+  - `make dev-remove stable-remove test-remove add-test dev stable`
   - Have fun.

 ## A Quick Guide.